wwyi1828/CluSiam/README.md

 ## Evaluation

-The AUC values are calculated and reported using a methodology similar to [DSMIL](https://github.com/binli123/dsmil-wsi/blob/master/train_tcga.py), with a sigmoid function for class-wise prediction scores.
+The AUC values are calculated and reported using a methodology similar to [DSMIL](https://github.com/binli123/dsmil-wsi/blob/master/train_tcga.py), for class-wise prediction scores.

 We compare our representation's performance on whole slide-level classification and patch-level top-1 KNN classification (non-parameter) with other methods.